Information deemed accurate when published, but not guaranteed. Information subject to change from time-to-time without notice.

 Part B Deductible and Coinsurance

-$198 per year.
+$203 per year in 2021.
 After your deductible is met, you typically pay 20% of the amount for most doctor services (including most doctor services while you're a hospital inpatient), outpatient therapy, and durable medical equipment.

 What is a Benefit Period?